cenote/jasperstarter/README.md

 JasperStarter - Running JasperReports from command line
 --------------------------------------------------------

-JasperStarter is an opensource command line launcher for [JasperReports][].
+JasperStarter is an opensource command line launcher and batch compiler for [JasperReports][].

 It has the following features: